What Does it Take to Be a Tire Builder?

 Time Management: Managing one’s own time and the time of others.

-In the United States, there were 22,300 jobs for Tire Builder in 2016.
+There were about 22,300 jobs for Tire Builder in 2016 (in the United States).
 There is little to no growth in job opportunities for Tire Builder.
-The BLS estimates 2,100 yearly job openings in this field.
+There will be an estimated 2,100 positions for Tire Builder per year.

 The states with the most job growth for Tire Builder are Georgia, Florida, and Arizona.
 Watch out if you plan on working in Ohio, North Carolina, or Maine.
 These states have the worst job growth for this type of profession.